ackertyson/provide-mssql/README.md

 # provide-mssql

-JSON model layer for Microsoft SQL Server (via Tedious) database in Express apps.
+JSON model layer for Microsoft SQL Server database (via Tedious) in Express apps.

+BREAKING CHANGES in v0.4.0:

+- model definitions and instantiation strategy
+- query comparators are static members of MSSQL class

 BREAKING CHANGES in v0.3.0: